New Faculty Programs and Resources

 Every year we offer and promote educational development opportunities for new instructors in part funded by an endowment by the John P. Ellbogen Foundation.

-The ECTL has an endowment from the Ellbogen Foundation for new faculty book bags that we hand out at new faculty orientation.
-In addition to the book bags and some awesome swag, we including books on teaching and learning.
+The ECTL has an endowment from the Ellbogen Foundation for new faculty book baskets that we hand out during new faculty orientation.
+In addition to the baskets and some awesome swag, we including books on teaching and learning.
 This year’s books are:

 How Learning Works